"""Utility functions for reference frames, vectors, and matrix algebra."""

 def generalized_left_inverse(matrix: ndarray) -> ndarray:

-"""Returns the generalized left inverse
+r"""Return the generalized left inverse.

 .. math::